justsaft/gamepadviewer-custom-css/README.md

 # My custom css for [`gamepadviewer.com`](https://gamepadviewer.com)

-### This repository includes the textures and custom css for use in OBS
+### This repository includes the textures and custom css of my custom gamepadviewer overlays

 ###### Golden Black DS4